 Now that you have placed the dog beds in the living room and the bedroom, here is how you can make use of the bed command to direct your dog to his/her dog bed.
 Now, walk towards your couch in the living room.
 If you see your dog following you there, use your finger to point at the dog bed and say the word “bed” in order to direct him/her to his/her dog bed.

-If your dog obeys your bed command, reward him/her with a piece of treat such as cheese or hot dog.
+If your dog obeys your bed command, reward him/her with a tasty treat such as the Canine Carry Outs Dog Treats.
 Once that happens, go back and sit down on your couch.
 If your dog gets up and heads toward your couch, redirect him/her back to his dog bed using the bed command I just mentioned.
 Reward your dog again with a piece of treat if he/she obeys your bed command.

 You may need to repeat the bed command a few times in order for it to sink in for your dog.
 Also apply the bed command to your bedroom.